dhlananhh/hr_portal/README.md

 3.  **Create a New Odoo Database:**
     - Open your web browser and navigate to `http://localhost:8069`.
     - You will see the Odoo database creation page.
-Fill in the required details: set a master password, choose a database name (e.g., `atelier_forma_db`), provide your email/password, and ensure **"Load demonstration data" is checked** to have sample data for modules like HR and eCommerce.
+Fill in the required details: set a master password, choose a database name (e.g., `hr_portal_db`), provide your email/password, and ensure **"Load demonstration data" is checked** to have sample data for modules like HR and eCommerce.

 4.  **Install the Module:**
     - After logging into your new database, go to the **Apps** menu.